This post was originally published on Oct. 30, 2020, and updated on Sept. 6, 2022.

 The Sensei LMS WordPress Plugin Page says that it is open-source software, and you can use it for free.

-But, if you choose to make money with your courses, you’re better off using the WooCommerce integration in order to develop lessons and quizzes effortlessly.
+But, if you choose to make money with your courses, you’re better off using the WooCommerce integration to develop lessons and quizzes effortlessly.

 LearnPress LMS includes features such as the ability to create, manage and sell courses.